2013–14 Kentucky Wildcats men's basketball team: November

-The season officially began on November 8 with an 89 to 57 victory over UNC Asheville at Rupp Arena.
+The season officially began on November 8 with an 89–57 victory over UNC Asheville at Rupp Arena.
 Randle led all scorers with 15 points and all rebounders with 15 rebounds.
 Two nights later, on November 10, the team squared off against in-state foe Northern Kentucky, it was the first meeting between the two schools.
-Kentucky prevailed 93 to 63 behind another strong performance from Randle.
+Kentucky prevailed 93–63 behind another strong performance from Randle.
 Kentucky's first challenge of the season came two nights later in Chicago at the Champions Classic against No. 2 Michigan State.
 November 12 was the earliest the AP No. 1 and No. 2 teams had ever met in college basketball history.
-Kentucky made a late rally from being down 12 at halftime, but ended up losing 74 to 78 for their first loss of the season.
+Kentucky made a late rally from being down 12 at halftime but ended up losing 78–74 for their first loss of the season.
 Julius Randle continued to boast huge numbers by posting his third consecutive double-double, 27 points and 13 rebounds.
-On November 17 Kentucky avenged its 2013 NIT loss to Robert Morris at Rupp Arena winning 87 to 49 in the first game of the inaugural Bill Keightley Classic.
-Aaron Harrison led all scorers with 28, while Randle posted his fourth consecutive double-double.
-On November 19 the Keightley Classic continued as Kentucky defeated Texas–Arlington 105 to 76.
-Young led all scorers with 26, Randle posted his fifth consecutive double-double.
+On November 17 Kentucky avenged its 2013 NIT loss to Robert Morris at Rupp Arena winning 87–49 in the first game of the inaugural Bill Keightley Classic.
+Aaron Harrison led all scorers with 28, while Randle posted his fourth consecutive double double.
+On November 19 the Keightley Classic continued as Kentucky defeated Texas–Arlington 105–76.
+Young led all scorers with 26, Randle posted his fifth consecutive double double.
 Kentucky needed a late rally to get past Cleveland State on November 25.
 Cleveland State led by 10 with 7:41 to go.
-Kentucky went on a 24 to 7 run to end the game and win 68 to 61.
-Kentucky earned its 500th Rupp Arena win by beating Eastern Michigan 81 to 63 on November 27.
-Kentucky's halftime lead was just 35 to 32, but they steadily built it to double digits with 12:52 left and led by as many as 21 with 2:39 remaining.
+Kentucky went on a 24–7 run to end the game and win 68–61.
+Kentucky earned its 500th Rupp Arena win by beating Eastern Michigan 8163 on November 27.
+Kentucky's halftime lead was just 35–32, but they steadily built it to double digits with 12:52 left and led by as many as twenty-one with 2:39 remaining.